vernvriereen/psyche/psyche-book/src/explain/rewards.md

 ## Mining Pool, Pooling funds

-Participating in a run can be expensive, a powerful GPU may be required to train a particular model.
+Participating in a run can be expensive — a powerful GPU may be required to train a particular model.
 Users can pool resources together through a Mining Pool smart contract.
 The source code used can be found here: <https://github.com/NousResearch/psyche/tree/main/architectures/decentralized/solana-mining-pool>.

-Each user contributing to a mining pool will delegate their funds so those can be used by the Mining Pool authority and owner to purchase compute power.
-The Mining Pool authority can then re-distribute equitably through the mining pool any token that may have been received as a result of the training.
+Each user contributing to a Mining Pool will delegate their funds so those can be used by the Mining Pool authority and owner to purchase compute power.
+The Mining Pool authority can then re-distribute equitably through the Mining Pool any token that may have been received as a result of the training.